Effect of short-range electron correlations in dynamic transport in a Luttinger liquid: Abstract

 \section{Abstract}

-The density operator in the Luttinger model consists of two components one of which describes long-wave fluctuations and the other, charge density wave (CDW) component, describes short-range electron correlations.
-It is commonly believed, that the conductance is determined by the smooth component, and the CDW component is addressed to only when an impurity is present.
-We investigate the contribution of the CDW component to the dynamic density response of a one-dimensional system free from any impurities.
-The conventional form of the CDW density operator is shown not to conserve the number of particles in the system.
-The corrected CDW density operator devoid of this shortcoming is proposed.
-The contribution of the CDW component to dissipative conductance is found to dominate over that of the long-wave component in the case when the 1d conductor is locally disturbed by a low-frequency potential.
+The density operator in the Luttinger model consists of two components, one of which describes long-wave fluctuations and the other is related to the rapid oscillations of the charge-density-wave (CDW) type, caused by short-range electron correlations.
+It is commonly believed that the conductance is determined by the long-wave component.
+The CDW component is considered only when an impurity is present.
+We investigate the contribution of this component to the dynamic density response of a Luttinger liquid free from impurities.
+We show that the conventional form of the CDW density operator does not conserve the number of particles in the system.
+We propose the corrected CDW density operator devoid of this shortcoming and calculate the dissipative conductance in the case when the one-dimensional conductor is locally disturbed by a conducting probe.
+The contribution of the CDW component to conductance is found to dominate over that of the long-wave component in the low-frequency regime.